nadeemohc/gandalf_bot/README.md

 ## Video Presentation

-Check out the video presentation of the Gandalf Bot on YouTube: [Your YouTube Video Link Here](https://youtu.be/sCRTvr36ezk)
+Check out the video presentation of the Gandalf Bot on [YouTube: ](https://youtu.be/sCRTvr36ezk)

 Feel free to modify any sections to better reflect your project and its specific requirements.